How to Implement Spring Cloud Netflix and Hystrix?

 If though underlying service is down/not accessible, Hystrix allows APIs to continue to perform by invoking the fallback logic.
 This ensures graceful degradation of microservices in case of failure.
 Also this avoids the dreaded cascading effect of failure.

-Note that the code shared by Expert Java Application Development team is for reference reason only.
+Note that the code shared by the Expert Java Development Company for reference reason only.
 If you have any doubt or need to ask anything related to the issue, make remarks below.

 For further information, mail us at [email protected]